tremor-rs/tremor-www/blog/2022-05-03-tremor-tremors.md

 Where's the next release of Tremor?!

 Tremor's release schedule is becoming a bit more regular.
 We're releasing [about twice a year](https://github.com/tremor-rs/tremor-runtime/releases), every 6 to eight months.
-The next release of Tremor should include an exciting new way to write plugins with the [plugin development kit](https://github.com/tremor-rs/tremor-runtime/issues/791), along with other goodies for faster, more [easily understood tremor scripts](https://github.com/tremor-rs/tremor-runtime/pull/1571/files) and plenty of other [performance](https://github.com/tremor-rs/tremor-runtime/pull/1539) and [bug fixes](https://github.com/tremor-rs/tremor-runtime/pull/1537).
+The next release of Tremor should include an exciting new way to write plugins with the [plugin development kit](https://github.com/tremor-rs/tremor-runtime/issues/791), along with other goodies for faster, [well understood tremor scripts](https://github.com/tremor-rs/tremor-runtime/pull/1571/files) and plenty of other [performance](https://github.com/tremor-rs/tremor-runtime/pull/1539) and [bug fixes](https://github.com/tremor-rs/tremor-runtime/pull/1537).

 Most notable as an update for us all is that Tremor has a [release candidate](https://github.com/tremor-rs/tremor-runtime/releases/tag/v0.12.0-rc.1) live.
 If we're pleased with it, then a new version of tremor is soon to be released!

-Not all of the excitement comes just for downstream consumers in this edition of Tremors.
-Let's dive into three topics: [CI](#ci), [PDK](#pdk-plugin-development-kit), and [performance](#performance)!
+In this article, Let's dive into three topics: [CI](#ci), [PDK](#pdk-plugin-development-kit), and [performance](#performance)!

 ## CI